Learning & Engagement Opportunities

 Each fall, the Learn All The Time Network launches the Momentum Mini-Grant—a funding opportunity designed to support out-of-school time (OST) partners in strengthening program quality through planning, implementation, and evaluation aligned with the LATT Quality Practices.
 Current Network partners can apply for up to $5,000 to support afterschool and/or summer programming.
 This grant is intended to build capacity and advance innovation, rather than covering general operating expenses.
 Applications are open to all active LATT partners, with priority given to those who did not receive funding in the last cycle.

-Application close date: Friday, October 24
+Application close date: 2026 Date TBD

 National Days/Weeks of Advocacy/Celebration: